 Beljanski was also interested in inflammation, the body’s orchestrated and protective immune response against infection or injury.
 This response is normally associated with pain and swelling and is caused by the rush of immune cells to the site.
 As injury heals and the infection is overcome inflammation subsides.
 In some instances inflammation can start without injury or infection and continue without resolution.
 In this case inflammation becomes a disease that can damage organs in many parts of the body (joints, airways, kidneys, prostate).
 When this happens the goal is to find an agent that will reduce inflammation and prevent damage to affected organs.

-Beljanski discovered that the Pao pereira extract he had characterized for its anti-cancer activity also has an anti-inflammatory activity.
+Beljanski discovered that the Pao pereira (formerly known as PB-100) extract he had characterized for its anti-cancer activity also has an anti-inflammatory activity.
 It suppresses the level of Interleukin-6, a signal molecule in the immune system that triggers inflammation.
 More recent research has demonstrated that the Pao extract exerts a direct effect on NFKappaB–a principal regulator of the inflammation response.
 By suppressing activation of NFKappaB the Pao pereira extract can inhibit downstream expression of pro-inflammatory genes.

 The Pao pereira extract, by virtue of its anti-cancer activity, also provides an indirect benefit to the immune system of cancer patients.
 Natural killer cells are cytotoxic cells that respond to tumor formation and can kill cancer cells.
 By independently killing cancer cells the Pao extract can work together with NK cells and effectively lighten the burden on the immune system.